guibs-code/forkify-course-project/README.md

 ## 🍕 Recipe application with custom recipe uploads

-This project was created as the final project from [Jonas Schmedtmann's](https://twitter.com/jonasschmedtman) JavaScript course.
+This project was created as the final project from [Jonas Schmedtmann's](https://twitter.com/jonasschmedtman) JavaScript course.</br>
 Live URL: [Click here](https://forkify-guiemot.netlify.app/#62e8b90d3c85910016dcde6f)

 ### 👨🏽‍💻 In this course I learn JavaScript theorical knowledge, such as: